 The fair values of the SARs and option grants are measured using the Black-Scholes pricing model.
 Expected volatility is estimated by considering historic average share price volatility for a group of SLI's NZX listed peers.
-A simulation model has been used to determine the exercise price of options being the future share price at the time the associated SARs are exercised and the related options are granted.
+A simulation model has been used to estimate the exercise price of options being the future share price at the time the associated SARs are exercised and the related options are granted.
+For the purposes of determining the fair value expense of the Conditional SARs non-market performance obligations are assumed to not be achieved.